jozadaquebatista/Slackware14.1-Tips-and-Tricks/README.md

 <hr />
-<a href="https://github.com/jozadaquebatista/Slackware14.1-Tips-and-Tricks/blob/master/HDMI%20audio">How to get working HDMI audio in Slackware 14.1</a>
+<a href="https://github.com/jozadaquebatista/Slackware14.1-Tips-and-Tricks/blob/master/HDMI%20audio">How to make work HDMI audio on Slackware 14.1</a>

 And more stuff comming soon...